freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-basic-css/66ed8fa2f45ce3ece4053eab.md

 #### --text--

-Which answer uses the correct strucutre of using a CSS rule?
+Which answer uses the correct structure of using a CSS rule?

 #### --distractors--